“We had a wonderful time and will use what we learned for Easter holidays. Thank you! Great class!”

 “Appreciated the sharing of traditions, and gained a new skill.”

-Upcoming Folk & Traditional Arts Classes at Arbutus Folk School:
+Upcoming Folk & Traditional Arts Programs at Arbutus Folk School:

 UKRAINIAN PYSANKY, MAY 2021